Most cats love food, but for some, eating disorders can cause serious health concerns.

-While human eating disorders are well known, eating disorders that affect felines aren’t commonly understood by cat owners.
+While human eating disorders are well known, eating disorders that affect felines aren’t commonly understood by cat parents.
 These eating habits have a variety of causes and treatments, and you should definitely consult your vet if you see unusual behavior.

 Some cats may feel the need to compete with another pet in the house for resources, so they will eat as much as possible.
 Often the problem of overeating is more of a problem of overfeeding.

-If your cat begs for food incessantly throughout the day, it is likely because they know you’re going to feed them.
+If your cat begs for food incessantly throughout the day, it’s likely because they know you’re going to feed them.
 This is a behavior you need to change as the pet parent.

 Some cats get hungrier more often in old age.
 Medications can increase appetite.
 Diabetes and insulin related tumors can affect blood sugar and cause hunger.
 Improper diet or an inability to absorb nutrients due to gastrointestinal disease can also affect appetite.

 2. Eating Too Quickly

 Cats who eat too fast may develop gastritis, an inflammation of the stomach lining.
-They also may have behavioral problems like extreme food guarding or aggression when another animal or human approaches while they are eating.
+These cats may have behavioral problems like extreme food guarding or aggression when another animal or human approaches while they are eating.
 They may also finish their meal quickly and steal food away from other pets.

 Over time, this competitive behavior can get stronger into adulthood.
-Cats that live as strays for a time may especially feel the need to compete for resources.
-It’s common with cats that live with other animals, but can be present with cats that live alone, as well.
+Cats who live as strays for a time may especially feel the need to compete for resources.
+It’s common with cats who live with other animals, but can be present with cats who live alone, as well.

-Some ways to curb this behavior include feeding small portions, sometimes individual bites, one at a time so your cat can eat at a slower pace.
+Some ways to curb this behavior include feeding small portions, sometimes individual bites, one at a time so your cat must eat at a slower pace.
 Providing a comfortable space away from other pets for your cat to eat will also help them feel at ease.

 3. Under-Eating Or Anorexia